harshitmonish/Action-Spooting-Soccer-Videos/README.md

 every 25 seconds.
 Each label is further marked as visible and non-visible.
 We have used the features provided.

 # Report
-Please refer to Action_Spotting_Report.pdf for details.
+Please refer to Action_Spotting_Report.pdf and Action_Spotting_Presentation for details.